kmlawson/skills-in-transnational-history/seminars.md

 **RAU** Rau, Susanne, Ekkehard Schönherr, eds. *Mapping Spatial Relations, Their Perceptions and Dynamics: The City Today and in the Past.
 Lecture Notes in Geoinformation and Cartography*.
 Cham ; New York: Springer, 2014.
 [Library ebook](http://dx.doi.org/10.1007/978-3-319-00993-3)

-SCOTT Scott, John *Social Network Analysis* 4th Edition (3rd will also suffice) London: Sage, 2017.
+**SCOTT** Scott, John *Social Network Analysis* 4th Edition (3rd will also suffice) London: Sage, 2017.

-## Ebooks

-Many of the texts are available with links within this sourcebook, accessible through the St Andrews e-resources or elsewhere online.
-If links are not working, please do let me know, but also, please first contact the library help desk if books become unavailable (this has happened in the past when a bulk library subscription to a collection of works has expired and not been renewed, inadvertently removing access) or you have problem accessing a link to a library book.

 ## Managing Your Time During the Semester

-You should expect to spend 12-18 hours each week in preparation for this seminar.
-I strongly suggest you set aside regular time every week, across at least two days of the week especially allocated to this module, in order to balance out the time you dedicate to it throughout the semester.
+You should expect to spend 12-18 hours each week in preparation for this seminar, with the other half of your weekly study time dedicated to your second module.
+I strongly suggest you set aside regular time every week, across at least two days of the week, that is especially allocated to this module in order to balance out the time you dedicate to it throughout the semester.
 Readings for the module will rarely involve more than half the time and you should never consider your preparation done for the week when the readings are complete.
 When taking notes on readings, focus less on the particulars of specific historical projects we may read about and focused on the methodologies, weaknesses and strengths regarding them, and bigger connections that connect to other readings and themes we have been discussing.

 After you finish the readings for the week, use the remaining time you have set aside for source *research*, *experimentation*, *play*, and data *exploration*.
 This should eventually, but not immediately, be directed towards the broader end of becoming more familiar with the technologies introduced in the module, and most of all, helping you towards the development of the projects for your two assessments.
 Bring your ideas, as they develop, into the module discussion and share them with your fellow students as well.
 I cannot stress enough that this time is important.
 You will quickly find that, even when you have a firm project idea in mind, the sources settled, and a goal in sight, the majority of time in project development will go towards cleaning or preparing data, tinkering with software, googling obscure errors, watching YouTube tutorials or diving into bulletin boards about specific features or tasks you wish to perform, and, alas, it is *very common* to discover that a project is ultimately not viable with the original approach or data, and a switch in direction is needed. *A critical ingredient for success is, therefore: to allow time for failure and new beginnings.*

 This is a computer screen intensive module.
 Though this may seem like an obvious point, it is worth reminding you here that it is not healthy to sit and stare at a computer screen for long periods.
 I suggest you try working in [periods of 25 minutes]((https://en.wikipedia.org/wiki/Pomodoro_Technique)) or so with the help of a timer, forcing yourself to get up and take a break regularly.

+**Note:** We will have two meetings in week seven and in week nine to allow you more time to work on the final project after learning new skills.
+There will be no class in week ten or eleven, but office hours will be available in both weeks for you to come and ask questions.

 ## Optional Pre-Semester Preparation